KAREN | LAHU | LISU | YAO | HMONG | THAI FAMILY TREE

 Akha/Igor

 The Akha are amongst the poorest of the hill tribes in northern Thailand and are known as Igor by the Thai.
 They originate principally from Yunnan and are related to the Hani there.
 There are various subgroups including the Yi or Lolo, with a language derived from the Tibetan-Burman linguistic group.
 They have no written language and depend solely on oral tradition.
-They began to migrate to Thailand, about one hundred years ago, and like the U Lo and the Loimi (fig.), the other main groups in Thailand, they are originally from Burma.
+They began to migrate to Thailand, about one hundred years ago, and like the U Lo and the Loimi (fig.), the two main groups in Thailand, they are originally from Burma.
+The subgroups can be differentiated by the women's headdress, which is unique for each group.

 Still seen today, is the typical spirit gate (fig.) on each side of an Akha village.
 It separates the human world from the one of the bush spirits, and protects against them.
 Each year, at the beginning of the rice planting season, the villagers install new gates and decorate them with several objects to scare away evil spirits.
 These objects are often valuables or symbols of human wealth, amulets and carvings of naked or copulating humans (fig.); such things are feared by the spirits living in the forest.
 Typically in Akha villages is a giant wooden swing (fig.) used by the villagers to celebrate the harvest literally by singing and swinging.

 The traditional male attire is, nowadays, usually preserved for special festivities, but Akha people are easily recognized by their unique features and physiognomy (fig.).
 They often wear topknots (fig.) and may occasionally be seen with very particular hats.
-The female dress is clearly the most impressive amongst the hill tribes, particularly the imposing headdress.
-From an early age girls wear a colourful bonnet on which ornaments, such as silver coins, coloured fur, shells and beads are added until they reach adulthood.
+The female dress is clearly the most impressive amongst the hill tribes, particularly the imposing headdres.
+From an early age girls first wear a colourful bonnet on which ornaments, such as silver coins, coloured fur, shells and beads are added until they reach adulthood.
 Eventually they are given a helmet type headdress for adult women (fig.) after undergoing several important rites.
-According to the subgroup they belong to the headdress differs: the Loimi Akha (fig.) wear a hat with silver balls and coins in the front and a silver plate at the back (fig.).
+Some say it is Akha custom that the male buys the woman's headdress for his future wife and that once she puts it on, she has to wear it for the rest of her life.
+According to the subgroup they belong to this headdress differs: the Loimi Akha (fig.) wear a hat with silver balls and coins in the front and a silver plate at the back (fig.).
+The silver balls are also made from coins, which are hammered into thin hemispheres using a mould, which are then joined together into hollow balls.
 The U Lo Akha (fig.) on the other hand wear a conical bonnet with coins and colourful coils of fur, whilst others might have just a scarf.
+The largest headdress among the Akha is that of the so-called Pahmi (fig.).
+It consists of a large flap decorated with silver pins, which has a plate at the back and on the sides has horse flap-like covers, which are overall red in colour and decorated with silver coins and some other silver jewelry.
+This enormous headdress also has several strings of beads in different colours (fig.).
+The Akha headdress is worn by the women at all times, i.e. not just at ceremonies, though when working in the field some might at times wear just a scarf.

 Karen/Nyang

 Prince Kawila integrated a large number of them into the local population of Chiang Mai when he re-populated the city.
-The majority of Karen nowadays lives in Mae Hong Son and Chiang Mai, but they are also found in Phrae, Chiang Rai, Lampang and Tak.
+The majority of Karen nowadays live in Mae Hong Son and Chiang Mai, but they are also found in Phrae, Chiang Rai, Lampang, Tak and Kanchanaburi.
 In Burma there are approximately four million.
 A considerable number of the Karen are Christian or Buddhist and the first Karen script was developed in 1832 by a Christian missionary in Burma.
-Karen villages are seldom high in the mountains and the men are often skilled mahouts (fig.).
+Karen villages are seldom high in the mountains and the men are often skilled mahouts (fig.), perhaps a reason why the name Karen is related to the Sanskrit word for elephant, i.e. karin.
 They are also often physically attractive and of a cheerful disposition.

 The traditional male attire is usual a red sleeveless shirt with v-shaped neck.
 The women wear a similar shirt of a darker colour (fig.) over a long red sarong of which the texture indicates to which clan they belong.
 Young girls wear a long white skirt in a similar shape as the shirt but reaching to the ankles and trimmed with a pink band (fig.).
-The women belonging to the Long Neck Karen (fig.) wear a similar though shorter version of this girls garment, and on top of a black sarong.
-The female Long Neck Karen wear blue puttees on their calves, underneath brass rings.
+The women belonging to the Long-neck Karen (fig.) wear a similar though shorter version of this girls garment, and on top of a black sarong.
+The female Long-neck Karen wear blue puttees on their calves, underneath brass rings.
 They also wear brass rings around their arms and usually have a coloured scarf.
-Other Karen women usually wear a ...for more order our CDrom...
+Other Karen women usually wear a turban-like headdress.

 Lahu/Mussur